View the full list of fields, first using long-form arguments:

 Using Archived Releases¶

-Many distributions will archive individual releases after they have been superseded by a newer release, but for this discussion we will examine CentOS.
-The CentOS project provides packages and updates on their various mirror sites for the most recent release, i.e. 7.9.2009 as of this writing, but deprecates all previous point releases.
+Many distributions archive individual releases after they are superseded by a newer release, but for this discussion we will examine CentOS.
+The CentOS project provides packages and updates on their various mirror sites for the most recent release, but deprecates all previous point releases.
 This means that at the URL where a mirror would nominally keep the previous release, a readme file is provided explaining that the release has been deprecated and pointing users to the CentOS vault for packages.
 The packages located in the vault are unchanged from when they were "current".
-The CentOS project also deprecates the release that is two major releases back, meaning that as of the release of version 7, version 5 was deprecated.
-In this way there are always two currently supported versions of CentOS, the latest and the most recent of the previous major release, i.e. 7.9.2009 and 6.10 as of the time of this writing.
+The CentOS project also deprecates the release that is two major releases back.
+For example, as of the release of version 7, version 5 was deprecated.
+In this way there are always two currently supported versions of CentOS, the latest and the most recent of the previous major release.

 scyld-clusterctl repos create name=CentOS-vault \